Skip to main content

 How to use the Meal Plan Generator

-Step 1: Set up client preferences
+Step 1: Set up client preferences (optional)

 Access the “Dietary Preferences” tab